Convert 27 Kilos To Pounds

 Q3: Are weight and mass the same thing?

 A3: While often used interchangeably in everyday conversation, weight is the force exerted on an object due to gravity, while mass is the amount of matter in an object.
-The relationship between weight (W) and mass (m) is given by W = mg, where 'g' is the acceleration due to gravity.
+Consider this: the relationship between weight (W) and mass (m) is given by W = mg, where 'g' is the acceleration due to gravity.
 The conversion factor between kilograms and pounds applies more accurately to mass than weight, although the distinction is often unimportant in practical applications on Earth.

 Q4: What are some common mistakes to avoid when converting units?